klannk/Peptide_based_LMM/DOCUMENTATION.md

 The naming corresponds to the log2 ratio of the latter treatment versus the first treatment.
 For the above example, that would mean log2(TreatmentX/Control).
 A positive value interprets as more protein in TreatmentX compared to the Control.

 The Result file is located in the installation folder of the application.

+For Windows: C://User/NAME/AppData/Local/PBLMM/appVERSION/Resources/app/
+Note: AppData is a hidden folder.
+Change view settings to see the folder.